Chart Color Schemes

 Kilkivan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation of Kilkivan's dwelling structures showed 96.8% houses and 3.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
-Home ownership in Kilkivan was recorded at 50.4%, with mortgaged dwellings at 33.0% and rented ones at 16.6%.
-The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Qld's average of $1,326.
-The median weekly rent figure for Kilkivan was $200, compared to Non-Metro Qld's $290.
-Nationally, Kilkivan's mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Kilkivan, as evaluated at the latest Census held on 28 August 2016, comprised 96.8% houses and 3.2% other dwellings.
+In comparison, Non-Metro Qld had 91.8% houses and 8.2% other dwellings.
+Home ownership in Kilkivan was 50.4%, with the remainder of dwellings either mortgaged at 33.0% or rented at 16.6%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,326.
+Median weekly rent in Kilkivan was $200, compared to Non-Metro Qld's $290.
+Nationally, Kilkivan's mortgage repayments were significantly lower than the Australian average of $1,863 as at 30 June 2021, while rents were substantially below the national figure of $375 in the same period.

 Frequently Asked Questions - Housing